genesiscloud/genesis-cloud-inference-articles/art01.md

 [repository](https://github.com/lxgo/genesis-kbase) on your Genesis Cloud instance.
 The subdirectory `art01` must be made your current directory.

+**Before you start, make sure that you have created an account with Genesis Cloud and finished the on-boarding steps (phone verification, adding SSH key, providing credit card).
+Furthermore, ensure that you have access to one NVIDIA RTX 3080 GPU instance** (if not, request quota [here](https://console-staging-gws.genesiscloud.dev/dashboard/quota)).

+---

 ## Step 1.
 Creating a GPU instance on Genesis Cloud

-We assume that you have an account at Genesis Cloud.
-We start with creation of a new GPU instance that will be used for running examples described in this and several following articles.
+We start with creating a new GPU instance on your Genesis Cloud dashboard.
+This instance will be used for running examples described in this and the following articles of this series.

-To create a new instance, visit a [page](https://compute.genesiscloud.com/dashboard/instances/create) titled "Create New Instance".
-On this page:
+To create a new instance, visit the [Create New Instance](https://compute.genesiscloud.com/dashboard/instances/create) page.
+Complete the following steps:

 * choose a meaningful Hostname and, optionally, a Nickname
 * in Select Instance Type: choose GPU NVIDIA / GeForce RTX 3080